 From an early age Kaitlyn’s food selections were always impressive.
 When she was 4 years old I took her to a local kids pizza place with games and lots of noise.
 She headed straight to the salad bar and piled up a plate of cherry tomatoes, carrots and baby corn.
 She still loves her vegetables but also developed quite a friendly relationship with her mom’s best friend… chocolate.

-Cheesecake with chocolate is what she wanted for her graduation party.
+Cheesecake made with vegan baking supplies and chocolate is what she wanted for her graduation party.
 So I made her one… with cherries on top.